Home

 After his military service ended, he returned home.
 In 1945, he wedded Carrie "Valena" Hansen (March 4, 1925-2019), a native of Goshen.
 UT and the daughter of Ray and Pearl Hanse.

-The couple bore a family of children -- Diana Burnell Egan, James Melvin Younkin Jr., David Arthur Younkin and Mark Edward Younkin.
+Together, the couple bore a family of four children -- Diana Burnell Egan, James Melvin Younkin Jr., David Arthur Younkin and Mark Edward Younkin.

 They belonged to the Church of Jesus Christ of Latter Day Saints.